Easy Montessori Sensory Activities for 8 Month Olds

 Shelf or Basket with Books

 Keep out a basket of books or have a low bookshelf with books your baby can access freely.
 Reading books with your baby will help them to develop language skills!
 Books offer so much to look at and are great for your baby’s brain.
-Don’t worry about how your baby is handling the book, they may look at it upside-down or while it is closed, all of these things are helping them to discover something about the book.
-Very soon their little hands will be flipping the pages and telling you the story!
+Don’t worry about how your baby is handling the book; they may look at it upside-down, or while it is closed, all of these things are helping them to discover something about the book.
+Very soon, their little hands will be flipping the pages and telling you the story!

 Taking a Bath

 A favorite activity for my twins is taking a bath!
 Bathing is an easy sensory activity you can do with your baby.
-Get some bath toys and warm water and you are all set for a fun time with your little one!
-Simple activities such as bath time or getting PJ’s on can be a great connection point with your little one as well as a sensorial experience.
+Get some bath toys and warm water, and you are all set for a fun time with your little one!
+Simple activities such as bath time or getting PJs on can be a great connection point with your little one as well as a sensorial experience.Â

 Object Permanence Box

-By 8 months a baby’s ability to handle objects is improving.
+By 8 months, a baby’s ability to handle objects is improving.
 They have more cognitive skills and have met many developmental milestones.
-The object permanence box is a sensory toy that focuses on this idea of object permanence, that an object exists even when not seen (or not seen fully).
-For example, if a toy is stuck under the couch and one part of it is showing or peeking out, your baby will likely grab and pull the whole object out, knowing that the rest of it exists even though it is not seen.
+The object permanence box is a sensory toy that focuses on the idea of object permanence, that an object exists even when not seen (or not seen fully).
+For example, if a toy is stuck under the couch and one part of it is showing or peeking out, your baby will likely grab and pull the whole object out, knowing that the rest of it exists even though it is not seen.Â

 The object permanence box is a wooden box with a hole on the top and a little door that the ball rolls through.
-Model to your baby how this toy works, they will explore with the ball.
-I found that after many times playing with this toy, then my son independently put the ball into the hole.
-I would model and show him every time he was playing with it.
+Model to your baby how this toy works, and they will explore with the ball.
+I found that after playing with this toy many times, my son independently put the ball into the hole.
+I would model and show him every time he was playing with it.Â

 Sound Shaker Sensory Bottles